 A preadministration session serves as a dry run for the test administration.
 It's also when students can fill out a questionnaire about themselves.
 Everyone benefits:

 - Students learn how to use the digital testing tools and become familiar with the testing platform.

 - Test coordinators confirm that proctors understand how to administer the test.

 During the session, coordinators should make sure all computers are set up correctly.

-- The CB Secure Browser should be properly installed on all student computers.
+- The secure browser should be properly installed on all student devices.